Please note: content is from the site's archived pages.

 Clark will be introducing and discussing TITANS OF THE ICE AGE 3D.

-David Clark is a documentary film producer/director/writer with over 35 years experience.
+David Clark is a documentary film producer/director/writer with over 35 years of experience.
 He has also produced/directed/written four giant-screen IMAX films, three of them in 3D.
 Clark’s work has earned two national Emmys, the Outdoor Writer's Association Four Star Award, and top honors at the American, CINE, Columbus, Houston, Ohio, Missoula, New York Festivals, and San Francisco Film Festivals.
-In 2004 Clark won the National Academies Communication Award for a Discovery Science Channel program.
+In 2004, Clark won the National Academies Communication Award for a Discovery Science Channel program.

 David Clark Inc. is a film & video production company specializing in non-fiction television, large format, and 3D motion pictures.
-Established in 1988, the company creates adventure, environmental, history, science and natural history programs.
+Established in 1988, the company creates adventure, environmental, history, science, and natural history programs.

 Clients have included ABC, American Express, Arts & Entertainment, National Audubon Society, Discovery Channel, Giant Screen Films, PBS, National Geographic, IMAX Corp., Military Channel, Nature Company, Science Channel, Smithsonian Institution, Turner Broadcasting System, and National Wildlife Federation.

-Clark has filmed in the Arctic, Argentina, Australia, Canada, Caribbean, China, Columbia, Cyprus, Egypt, England, France, Galapagos Islands, Greece, Holland, Ireland, Italy, Japan, Kenya, Mongolia, Panama, Russia, Saudi Arabia, Taiwan, Turkey, Vietnam, Wales and throughout the United States.
+Clark has filmed in the Arctic, Argentina, Australia, Canada, Caribbean, China, Columbia, Cyprus, Egypt, England, France, Galapagos Islands, Greece, Holland, Ireland, Italy, Japan, Kenya, Mongolia, Panama, Russia, Saudi Arabia, Taiwan, Turkey, Vietnam, Wales, and throughout the United States.

 Cunich will be discussing GROWING CHANGE: A JOURNEY INSIDE VENEZUELA'S FOOD REVOLUTION.